isomerpages/govtech-stp/pages/arriving-overview.md

 ## 5) Death and Critical Illness Emergency Visits

 Travellers from <u>all countries/regions</u> may enter Singapore on a short-term basis to attend to a family crisis. e.g. death or critical illness of family member in Singapore.
-Only a maximum of two visitors per case is allowed.
+Only a maximum of <u>two visitors per case</u> is allowed.

-Applications for urgent emergency entry can be submitted via this <a href="https://go.gov.sg/sto-enquiry">enquiry form</a>, selecting “appeal for entry into Singapore under compassionate reasons” as the enquiry category.
+Applications for urgent emergency entry can be submitted via this <a href="https://go.gov.sg/sto-enquiry">enquiry form</a>, selecting <i>“appeal for entry into Singapore under compassionate reasons”</i> as the enquiry category.

 To expedite the assessment process, travellers who are requesting for emergency entry are strongly encouraged to submit the following supporting documents:
 <ul style="list-style-type: decimal">